 2013: John Gilroy Potts Award for best published research by a fellow Australasian College of Emergency Medicine: 'Prospective randomised trial comparing nasogastric with intravenous hydration in children'

-A/Professor Babl's main focus and interest include:
+Professor Babl's main focus and interests include:

 Head Injury research:

 The research team is conducting a number of head injury related projects:

 - Development of an Australasian Paediatric Head Injury Guideline

 - To externally validate clinical decision rules for the management of head injuries in children (PREDICT network, PhD thesis Dr Silvia Bressan)

 - To validate the SCAT assessment tool after concussion (with Prof Gavin Davis, Austin Hospital)

 - To investigate the role of biomarkers with the Department of Neuropsychology at the Royal Children's Hospital (Prof Vicki Anderson) and the Hospital for Sick Children in Toronto Canada.